 Rehabilitation and physical therapy: Physical therapist will guide you through exercises and activities to improve hip strength, range of motion, and stability.

 Weight-bearing and activity restrictions: Your arthroscopy surgeon will provide specific instructions regarding weight-bearing and activity restrictions.
 You may need to limit weight-bearing on the operated leg for a period of time.
 Activities such as running, jumping, or participating in high-impact sports may be restricted initially.

 Gradual return to normal activities: As your hip heals and your strength and mobility improve, you will gradually increase your activity level under the guidance of your best orthopaedic surgeon.
 The timeline for returning to work, sports, and other activities will depend on your individual progress and the nature of your hip condition.

 Follow-up appointments: You will have regular follow-up appointments with your arthroscopy surgeon to monitor your progress, evaluate the healing process, and make any necessary adjustments to your rehabilitation plan.

-It is important to note that not all hip conditions can be effectively treated with arthroscopy, and the decision to undergo the procedure should be made in consultation with best orthopaedic surgeon who specializes in hip arthroscopy.
+It is important to note that not all hip conditions can be effectively treated with arthroscopy, and the decision to undergo the procedure should be made in consultation with best anthroscopy surgeon in Guntur who specializes in hip arthroscopy.
 The surgeon will assess the patient's specific condition, symptoms, and medical history to determine the most appropriate treatment approach.